MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-r-in-query-editor.md

 ## Use an R script in Power Query Editor

-To demonstrate using R in Power Query Editor, this example uses a stock market semantic model contained in a .csv file.
+To demonstrate using R in Power Query Editor, this example uses a stock market dataset contained in a .csv file.

 1. [Download the EuStockMarkets_NA.csv file](https://download.microsoft.com/download/F/8/A/F8AA9DC9-8545-4AAE-9305-27AD1D01DC03/EuStockMarkets_NA.csv).
 Remember where you save it.